multipaths/DiffuPy/docs/source/usage.rst

 Input format
 ~~~~~~~~~~~~~

 The input is preprocessed and further mapped before the diffusion.
-See input mapping or or `see process_input docs
+See input mapping or `see process_input docs
 <https://github.com/multipaths/DiffuPy/blob/master/docs/source/preprocessing.rst>`_ for further details.
-Here are
+Here we
-exposed the covered input formats for its preprocessing.
+outline the input formats covered for its preprocessing.

 Scores
 --------